mccode-dev/PaNRAID/NOTES/INSTRUMENTS.md

 #### `SANS_KWS2_AnySample.instr`

 ##### Instrument Parameters:
-Parameter instruments can be varied, giving for variablity due to experimental setup.
+Parameter instruments can be varied, giving for variability due to experimental setup.
 This can be seen as within variability for a specific sample and model.

 | Name | Unit | Description | Default |
 |------|------|-------------|---------|